I cook a lot, and luckily, I’ve never had any kind of fire while I’ve been enjoying my time in the kitchen.

 Use Baking Soda or Salt

 Pour lots of baking soda or salt on the flames, then shut the door!
 Do NOT use flour, it could catch on fire.
-It could also cause an explosion.
+It could also cause blow up.
 Good to know.
 Baking powder is also not an acceptable substitute.

 You Have a Fire Extinguisher, Use It